-The modern online presentation.
+The DIY online video presentation.

 So what should we be picturing the next time an “online presentation” comes up?
 Allow us to elaborate.

 An enterprise video platform gives every member of your team the opportunity to quickly record any idea and share it with colleagues.
-It extends video from the domain of the AV specialists to your entire staff, allowing those in the field or on the front lines to share a real-world look into how a business operates, or giving your technical experts a place to share knowledge with others across your organization.
+It extends video from the domain of the AV specialists to your entire staff, allowing those in the field or on the front lines to share a real-world look into how a business operates or giving your technical experts a place to share knowledge with others across your organization.

 While TEDtalks and conference keynotes may call for a set of top-of-the-line HD camcorders, most recorded presentations today take advantage of all the other video recording technology that’s become pervasive in the modern workplace.
 Laptops, mobile phones, tablets and more — an enterprise video platform turns them all into cameras.

 The ability to record video anywhere throws open the doors of opportunity for your team to get more value out of video.
 Sales teams can record post-call updates right from a mobile device.
-Front line employees can capture a production or process issue to better illustrate a problem.
+Frontline employees can capture a production or process issue to better illustrate a problem.
 And retail employees can view training videos on their own smartphones, without even leaving the sales floor.